PrajwalApchundekar2023/Brain-Tumor-Detection/README.md

         Libraries: PyTorch, torchvision, numpy, pandas, PIL
         Tools: Jupyter Notebook, Anaconda Navigator
         Planned Integration: Flask for deploying the model as a web application

+## Acknowledgments
+    Special thanks to the open-source community for providing the tools and datasets used in this project.